gillesheinesch/discordfacts/README.md

 We are very happy if you have any new facts about Discord and want to add them to the project!

-Open the file [discordfacts.json](https://github.com/Monkeyyy11/discordfacts/blob/master/discordfacts.json), then simply add a new line fact by using the following template:
+Open the file [discordfacts.json](https://github.com/Monkeyyy11/discordfacts/blob/master/discordfacts.json), then simply add a new fact about Discord by using the following template:

     {
         name: "NAME OF THE FACT (should be short)",
         description: "THE DESCRIPTION OF THE FACT"
     }

-When you've completed this, you can create a pull request and we will accept is ASAP! :)
+When you've completed this, you can create a pull request and we will accept is ASAP!
-Thanks in advance!
+Thanks in advance! :)

 ## Tests